groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/barcode/xlsx.en.md

   code_samples_ext:
     # code sample ext loop
-    - title: "How to customize a barcode signature"
+    - title: "How to apply a barcode signature"
       content: |
         This example illustrates how to embed a customized barcode on XLSX document pages.
       code: